 - Quinoa (a complete protein and gluten-free grain)

-- Nuts and seeds, especially chia, hemp, and pumpkin seeds
+- Nuts and seeds (chia, hemp, pumpkin seeds)

-- Vitamin B12: Often missing in plant-based diets; consider a supplement
+- Vitamin B12 – Often missing; consider a supplement

-- Iron: Focus on iron-rich foods like lentils, spinach, and fortified products; pair with vitamin C for better absorption
+- Iron – Lentils, spinach, fortified products; pair with vitamin C

-- Vitamin D: Get it through sun exposure, fortified foods, or supplementation
+- Vitamin D – Sun exposure, fortified foods, or supplements

-- Zinc and iodine: May require attention through varied food sources or supplementation
+- Zinc and Iodine – Varied food sources or supplements

-Going gluten-free means avoiding wheat, barley, and rye—common ingredients in many processed foods.
-Be vigilant when purchasing:
+Going gluten-free means avoiding wheat, barley, and rye.
+Be vigilant with:

 - Meat substitutes